Modern Jive: Step footwork vs rock footwork

 Many of the Australian offshoots of Ceroc transitioned to a footwork coined "Step" in about 1995.

 The original "rock" footwork specifies a step back with either foot, transferring the weight to the moved foot on each of the odd numbered beats (1, 3, 5, 7) The moved foot is returned to its starting position on the even beats.
 (2, 4, 6, 8).

 "Step" footwork specifies that the leader takes a step back with the right foot on the half beat or "and" count and "closes", stepping backwards with the left foot on the numbered count. "closing" implies that the feet end up close together.
 On the next count the leader steps forward with their right foot on the "and" count and closes with their left on the numbered count.
 The follower mirrors this by stepping back on their left and "closing" with their right and then stepping forward with their left and closing with their right.

 Rock footwork was originally offered as a "beginner" footwork in Australia.
 More recently it has been dropped.
 The reason for it being dropped is pedagogical.
 The problem appeared to be that the transition from beginner to intermediate dancer (so-called) meant one had to "unlearn" one and then "re-learn" another rhythm and weight change components of the dance.
 Unfortunately, the "rock" footwork is actually more suited to fast music (leaning towards "advanced" dancers) as it reduces the number of weight changes required during any rhythm unit.
 Thus, the preference for "step" footwork has reduced the "terminal velocity" modern jive can be danced at - because it forces a weight change every beat.

 Music

 Modern Jive is generally danced to music with four beats to the bar (Quadruple or Common time), from latest chart hits to big band music and everything between, in a wide variety of tempos from slow to very fast.
 Some teachers or franchises may concentrate on particular musical styles, such as swing.
+Move Dance (NZ), for example, focuses on a fusion of rock n roll and salsa, catering to a target age group of 40-70.
 Music is typically between 108 and 160 bpm.
 Experienced jivers occasionally dance to music outside those broad constraints.